dndrks/less-concepts/README.md

 ## TL;DR

-The five pieces of *less concepts* were made using the following items:
+*less concepts* was made using the following items:

 ```
 monome Teletype